Pedestrian Safety TipsPedestrian Safety Tips https://learningcenter.statefarm.com/safety-2/family-1/pedestrian-safety-tips/ bb3 Mar 9, 2016

 By Staff Writer State Farm™ Employee

-Walking not only gets you from point A to point B, but itís also a great way to get some exercise.
+Walking not only gets you from point A to point B, but it's also a great way to get some exercise.
 Unfortunately, it also makes you the most vulnerable user of the road.

-In 2010, more than 4,200 pedestrians were killed in traffic deaths while another 70,000 were injured.
-So whatever your destination, itís good you take some simple steps to keep you and your family safe.
+Each year thousands of pedestrians are killed and many more seriously injured across the United States.
+So whatever your destination, it's good you take some simple steps to keep you and your family safe.

 - Use sidewalks.
 When available, they are the safest place to walk.
 If no sidewalk is provided, it is usually safer to walk facing road traffic, but use extreme caution.
 Stay off freeways and other restricted zones.

 - Be visible.
 Light colors and clothes with reflective materials make you stand out.
-If youíre in a very dark area, you might want to carry a flashlight to help see where youíre going and make yourself more visible.
+If you're in a very dark area, you might want to carry a flashlight to help see where you're going and make yourself more visible.

 - Avoid alcohol and drugs.
 They can greatly impair your ability to walk safely and make good decisions.
-Of all the pedestrians killed in traffic accidents in 2010, 33% were legally intoxicated.
+This includes some over-the-counter medications.
+Read labels to know potential side effects.

 - Cross streets at a corner.
 While it may be tempting to cross mid-block, this is where most injuries occur.
 Using traffic signals and crosswalks is much safer, especially in high-traffic areas.